**This article is written by JC A level H2 / H1 Chemistry tutor - Mr Chong**

 You may like to do some physical exercises to prepare yourselves for a challenging year ahead!
 Also, Being emotionally healthy, eg. not bearing grudges, does help you indirectly in studies as you can concentrate better in studies.
 Do not worry, be happy!!!! :-)

 You can do it!
-You can surmount the barriers and fly as an eagle in 2013!
+You can surmount the barriers and fly as an eagle!
 Your dreams can come true!

 Do plan your CCA activities well, as CCA records are needed for entry to universities and some faculties need good CCA records.
 Well, it is not just points and grades in CCA.
 More importantly, is to have passion in your CCA and not just go through the motions.
 We only have one life, so live it well and to the fullest. :)